© KlezCalifornia Inc, or used by permission. All rights reserved.

 Join klezmer dance leader Bruce Bierman in this online workshop.
 More info about Bruce Bierman »

 To reserve a space, scroll down past “MORE INFO,” click on “NEXT,” and complete the registration form.
 Registrations received by the previous Thursday will be sent sign-in info Friday morning.
-If you have not heard by then, write firstname.lastname@example.org Friday afternoon.
-Registrations received by Saturday midnight will receive sign-in info Sunday by 10am.
+If you have not heard by then, write email@example.com Friday afternoon.
+Registrations received by Saturday midnight will receive sign-in info Sunday by 10am in an email from firstname.lastname@example.org (which might appear to be from “Who Knows.”
+A little glitch in the system…).
 If you have not heard by then, write email@example.com before Sunday 11am.
-Workshop capacity is 500 and there will be room for all who are interested.
+There is room for all who are interested.
 Registrations will not be accepted the day of the workshop.
 We do not respond to email on Shabes

 KlezCalifornia is presenting workshops this Spring and Summer free of charge as a community service during the COVID-19 pandemic.
 Donations of $25 (or whatever you can afford) would be greatly appreciated to enable us to continue our mission to connect you with Yiddish culture.